ahmed-shariff/gptel-openai-assistant/README.md

   (setf gptel-openai-assistant-assistant-id "<assistant id>"))
 ```

-Right now the creation of the assistant and any related resources (i.e., vector stores, tools, etc.) needs to be done else where (like on the dashboard).
-Note that setting the model on gptel won't make a difference for the the assistant, it will use whaever model configured on the assistant.
+Right now the creation of the assistant and any related resources (i.e., vector stores, tools, etc.) needs to be done else where (like on the dashboard or playground).
+Changing the model in `gptel-menu` would update the model used by the assistant.